eruption-project/eruption/README.md

 ## Known Issues <a name="issues"></a>

-- Media keys sometimes not working, e.g.: `FN + F11` does not start music playback on my desktop

-  *It seems that the problem with disfunctional media keys got resolved by a recent firmware update*

 - Mute button will stay lit even if audio is muted

 - Keyboard may get into an inconsistent state when Eruption terminates while `Game Mode` is enabled.
 The state may be fixed manually or by a reboot/device hotplug